-The choice of the divisor $\scr D$ affects only projectively the representation (Sec. \ref{secPGLn}) which is therefore independent of $\scr D$ in the $\P \GL_n$ character variety: this means that we can construct a canonically defined immersion of the moduli space $\moduli$ in the $\P \GL_n$ character variety; since $\Cauchy_\infty$ depends holomorphically on the Tyurin data, so does the representation.
+The choice of the divisor $\scr D$ affects only projectively the representation (Section~\ref{secPGLn}) which is therefore independent of $\scr D$ in the $\P \GL_n$ character variety: this means that we can construct a canonically defined immersion of the moduli space $\moduli$ in the $\P \GL_n$ character variety; since $\Cauchy_\infty$ depends holomorphically on the Tyurin data, so does the representation.
 This construction provides an alternative description to the projective-unitary one used in conjunction with Narasimhan--Seshadri's theorem.
 10pt

-In Sec. \ref{secAffine} we then consider $\conn^{\scr D}$, the bundle over $\moduli$ whose fiber consists of connections that are holomorphic on $\E^*\otimes \mathcal O(\scr D)$: the reference connection $\F_{\scr D}$ provides a section of the canonical projection $\conn^{\scr D} \to \moduli$ which is holomorphic away from the non-abelian Theta divisor $\thetadiv$ and with a simple pole therein.
+In Section~\ref{secAffine} we then consider $\conn^{\scr D}$, the bundle over $\moduli$ whose fiber consists of connections that are holomorphic on $\E^*\otimes \mathcal O(\scr D)$: the reference connection $\F_{\scr D}$ provides a section of the canonical projection $\conn^{\scr D} \to \moduli$ which is holomorphic away from the non-abelian theta divisor $\thetadiv$ and with a simple pole therein.
 This section allows us to identify the cotangent bundle $T^*\moduli$ (away from the theta divisor) with $\conn^{\scr D}$ by sending the Higgs field $\Phi$ to the connection $\d - (\F_{\scr D} + \Phi)$.
 Composing this identification with the monodromy map, we obtain a map from the cotangent bundle $T^*\moduli$ to the character variety $\charvar$.
 The resulting picture is illustrated in Fig. \ref{figintro}.
 10pt

-We consider the symplectic properties in Sec. \ref{secEquiv}.
-Consider the tautological holomorphic (Liouville) one-form $\lambda$ on the (holomorphic) co--tangent bundle of the moduli space: we can pull it back onto the space of connections $\conn^{\scr D}$ by our choice of reference connection $\F_{\scr D}$.
-The resulting expression $\Malg$ is the {\it Malgrange--Fay one--form} (Definition \ref{defMalFay}), written as an integral over the canonical dissection of the curve $\CC$.
+We examine the symplectic properties of the monodromy map in Section~\ref{secEquiv}.
+Consider the tautological holomorphic (Liouville) one-form $\lambda$ on the (holomorphic) cotangent bundle of the moduli space: we can pull it back onto the space of connections $\conn^{\scr D}$ by our choice of reference connection $\F_{\scr D}$.
+The resulting expression $\Malg$ is the {\it Malgrange--Fay one-form} (Definition \ref{defMalFay}), written as an integral over the canonical dissection of the curve $\CC$.
 This defines a symplectic structure on $\conn^{\scr D}$.
 On the other hand, we can pull back to $\conn^{\scr D}$ the (complex) symplectic structure induced by the Goldman Poisson bracket \cite{Goldman} (which is non-degenerate for closed surfaces).
-Then our result is that these two structures coincide up to a simple proportionality factor (Thm. \ref{main}).
+Then our result is that these two structures coincide up to a simple proportionality factor (Theorem~\ref{main}).